amirdy/CM3dLDM/README.md

 # CM3dLDM

 The Cross Modality 3-Dimensional Latent Diffusion Model (CM3dLDM) introduces a novel image synthesis method for computed tomography (CT) volume generation from magnetic resonance imaging (MRI).
 The provided code may be adapted for the synthesis of any modality, given the proper dataset is provided during training.
+Details can be found in the paper here: https://ieeexplore.ieee.org/abstract/document/10635137

 # How to Use